Corporations Elections Licensing Securities

 If applying on the basis of education, the applicant must have satisfactorily completed a course of study in a recognized school of ophthalmic dispensing approved by the Board.
 An official College transcript, with graduation date, and copy of diploma must accompany application showing completion of program.

 If applying on the basis of experience, submit the Affidavit of Experience and employment.
 If you worked under the supervision of an out-of-state Optician, Optometrist, or Medical Doctor, also submit a copy of their current license.
-(Must have minimum of two years and 3,000 hours experience)
+(Must be registered with the Board as an "Apprentice" and have minimum of two years and 3,000 hours experience - experience starts accruing the date of the approval of the apprenticeship registration with the Board)

 Foreign applicants are also required to pass the Georgia Practical Examination.
 Applicants who have obtained education requirements outside the United States will be reviewed by the Board.
 Acceptable titles for licensure: